AR-Game-Project-KHEEEN/New-AR-Game/README.md

 After that you might get this error:

-error: Error: Unable to resolve module create-react-class from C:\ViroSample\node_modules\react-viro\components\ViroMaterialVideo.js: create-react-class could not be found within the project or in these directories:
+Error: Unable to resolve module create-react-class from</br>
+C:\ViroSample\node_modules\react-viro\components\ViroMaterialVideo.js:</br> create-react-class could not be found within the project or in these directories: </br>

   node_modules